What is the difference between long-term business loans and short-term business loans?

 Long-term business loans are defined as loans that have repayment terms of greater than one year in business with monthly payments.
 These types of loans have lower interest rates and longer terms than other types of business funding products, so they are very desirable because they are more affordable.
-However, there is always a catch, in that they are a lot harder to get approved for.
+However, there is always a catch in that they are a lot harder to get approved for.
 Let me explain the requirements and features.

 What are the Loan Amounts Available for Long-Term Business Loans?

 Due to the attractive terms, many long-term business lenders require a minimum loan amount because of the low rates and length of the term, which creates risk in of itself.
 Typically you will see loan amounts at a minimum of $25,000 and capping in the area of $500,000.
-But with banks, and the proper financial statements, you can see amounts in the millions if the business in generating enough revenue and profit.
+But with banks and the proper financial statements, you can see amounts in the millions if the business is generating enough revenue and profit.

 What are the Loan Repayment Terms for Long-Term Business Loans?

-Length of time to repay for long-term business loans vary, but one could expect a minimum of 1 year and up to 7 years, with the exception of SBA loans, which can be up to 25 years with the proper qualifications.
+The length of time to repay for long-term business loans vary, but one could expect a minimum of 1 year and up to 7 years, with the exception of SBA loans, which can be up to 25 years with the proper qualifications.

 What are the Long-Term Rates for Long-Term Business Loans?

 Rates for long-term business loans are based on principle and interest and are wide-ranging from 4% up to 29%.
-You may be asking yourself why such a big range in an interest rate?
+You may be asking yourself why such a big range in interest rates.
 Well, long-term business loans are risked based, so all of the requirements and documents requested are evaluated to generate an overall risk score, which will then relate to the rate you will be offered.

 What are the Credit Requirements for Long-Term Business Loans?

 This is not an easy answer.
-Many times business owners will inquire about what personal FICO score do they need to qualify, and a general rule of thumb is FICO scores need to be above 680, but that’s not necessarily true, as credit evaluation is more than just a FICO score.
+Many times business owners will inquire about what personal FICO score they need to qualify, and a general rule of thumb is FICO scores need to be above 680, but that's not necessarily true, as credit evaluation is more than just a FICO score.
 Since the financial crisis of 2008, financial institutions have gotten smarter and read the credit themselves using their own credit algorithms.
-So, they actually care if you have mortgage history, installment loans, revolving credit like credit cards, and formulate their own scoring model.
+So, they actually care if you have a mortgage history, installment loans, or revolving credit like credit cards, and formulate their own scoring model.
 It is true still that the better the credit, the more likely the overall terms will be better, such as interest rates and length of time of repayment.

 What are the Revenue and Collateral Requirements for Long-Term Business Loans?

 Revenue requirements typically begin in the range of $250,000 annually.
 Business Lenders have discovered over time, with all things remaining equal, like credit, that the more revenue the business does, the greater the likelihood of repayment, and the greater the fees they earn off interest for the risk.
-Keep in mind; the work business funders do is irrelevant to loan amount so the lender can earn a lot more money on larger loans than smaller loans for the same amount of work to approve as well as service that loan.
+Keep in mind; the work business funders do irrelevant to the loan amount, so the lender can earn a lot more money on larger loans than smaller loans for the same amount of work to approve as well as service that loan.
 In some cases, larger business loan amounts tend to have better rates than smaller business loans for that reason.